What Military Spouses Should Know About PERSEC and How to Stay Safe Online

 Social media is an amazing thing.
 We didn’t always have it.
 I remember when we first got the internet.
 I was 16 years old, and the idea that I could talk with people in other parts of the country and world was amazing to me.
 I could log on and start chatting with someone from Texas, even though I was in California.

-Social media has involved over the years and is now an important part of our military life experience.
+Social media has evolved over the years and is now an important part of our military life experience.
 We talk with our spouses on social media when they are overseas, we make military spouse friends through groups and pages, and we stay in contact with family and friends.

 Social media is a good thing, but we need to have limits, especially as military spouses.